miagg/miagg/README.md

   </h3>

-Hey!
 I'm a software and devops engineer working out of Athens, Greece.

-I'm specialized in designing custom software architectures and tailor-made applications while also being interested in DevOps, microservices, and various other aspects of software development.
+Specialized in designing custom software architectures and tailor-made applications while also being interested in DevOps, microservices, and various other aspects of software development.
 With a strong background in software engineering, I strive to create robust and scalable solutions that align with business requirements.

-Interests: OpenSource Contribution 👨‍💻, Video Games & streaming 🎮, Devops ✨, Dog walking 🐕‍🦺<br/><br/>
+Interests: OpenSource Contribution 👨‍💻, DevOps 🔥, Video Games & streaming 🎮, Dog walking 🐕‍🦺<br/><br/>

 ## Languages and Tools
 <p align="center">